Darkelf2024/Darkelf-Browser/Attribution.md

 ### Third-Party Libraries
 - **PyQt5**: Licensed under the GNU General Public License v3.0.
 For more details, visit the [PyQt5 project page](https://riverbankcomputing.com/software/pyqt/intro).
 - **Qt WebEngine**: Licensed under the GNU Lesser General Public License v3.0.
 For more details, visit the [Qt project page](https://www.qt.io/).

-## Additional Attributions:

-- **DuckDuckGo Search**:
-This browser uses DuckDuckGo search for private and anonymous searches.
-DuckDuckGo is a privacy-focused search engine that does not track your searches or store your personal information.
-Learn more about DuckDuckGo at [DuckDuckGo](https://duckduckgo.com/).

-- **Tor Network Integration**:
-For enhanced privacy and anonymity, this browser offers integration with the Tor network.
-The Tor network helps protect your online privacy by routing your internet traffic through a series of encrypted relays.
-Learn more about the Tor Project at [Tor Project](https://www.torproject.org/).

 Copyright © 2024 Dr. Kevin Moore.
 All rights reserved.